 Glossary

-water in a stream that comes from groundwater discharging into the surface water system
+Water in a stream that comes from groundwater discharging into the surface water system.

-Drainage basin
+Drainage Basin

 Freshet

 A type of statistical representation of a value in terms of percentages.
-For example, the 25th percentile is the value below which 25% of historical flows or levels are found, and above which 75% are found.
+For example, the 10th percentile is the value below which 10% of historical flows or levels are found, and above which 90% are found.

 Reservoir

-Area upstream of a dam where water is or can be stored for a long period of time (several weeks and sometimes months).
+An area upstream of a dam where water is or can be stored for a long period of time (several weeks and sometimes months).
 A large reservoir can regulate (or alter) the flows in the downstream river section.

-Run-of-river dam
+Run-of-river Dam

-Type of hydroelectric facility where no or little water is stored.
+A type of hydroelectric facility where no or little water is stored.
 A dam is built to cause water to pond upstream, ensuring the river water is high enough to enter the pipes leading to turbines.
 A run-of-river facility has little ability to regulate (or alter) the flows in the downstream river section.

 Runoff